$L^2$-cohomology of quasi-fibered boundary metrics: -cohomology of quasi-asymptotically conical metrics of depth 2

 where $a=(\epsilon,\ldots,\epsilon)\in\bbR^{\ell}$ with $0<\epsilon<\frac12$. \end{corollary} \begin{proof} Let us first check that Assumption~\ref{do.1} holds.
 Thus, let $H_i$ be submaximal and let $Z_i$ be a fiber of the fiber bundle $\phi_i:H_i\to S_i$.
 Since an element $\gamma\in \SU(n)$ is such that $\dim_{\bbC}\ker(\gamma-\Id)\ge n-1$ if and only if $\gamma=\Id$, we see that $Z_i$ must at least be of complex dimension $2$, that is, at least of real dimension $4$.
 On the other hand, since $Z_i\setminus \pa Z_i$ is a crepant resolution of a quotient $\bbC^k/\Gamma$ of $\bbC^k$ by a finite subgroup $\Gamma$ of $\SU(k)$, we see that $\pa Z_i$ is a quotient of sphere, so Assumption~\ref{do.1} holds.

 Again since $Z_i$ is a crepant resolution of $\bbC^k/\Gamma$, we know by \cite{Ito-Reid, Batyrev, Denef-Loeser} that it has trivial cohomology in odd degree.
 By Poincar\'e duality, we deduce from \cite[Theorem~1A]{HHM2004} that $Z_i\setminus \pa Z_i$ with its induced $\ALE$-metric has only possibly non-trivial $L^2$-cohomology in middle degree when $\dim Z_i=4$.
 This shows that the last part of Assumption~\ref{do.5e} holds.
-For the first part of this assumption, notice that $S_i$ is a manifold with fibered corners resolving an orbifold quotient of an odd dimensional sphere, so the Witt assumption is automatically satisfied.
-Furthermore, if $\dim S_i\ge 3$, then the vanishing in cohomology in degree $\frac{\dim S_i\pm 1}{2}$ is automatic.
-In fact, when $H_i$ is submaximal, $S_i$ is just a smooth quotient of sphere, so its universal cover $\widetilde{S}_i$ is a sphere and $H^{q}(\widetilde{S}_i)=\{0\}$ for $q=\frac{\dim S_i\pm 1}2$.
-If instead $\dim S_i=1$, then $\ker \mathfrak{d}_{S_i}=\{0\}$ by hypothesis, so again the first part of Assumption~\ref{do.5e} is fulfilled.
+For the first part of this assumption, notice that $S_i$ is a manifold with fibered corners resolving an orbifold quotient of an odd dimensional sphere.
+In particular, by Assumption~\ref{do.1}, for $H_i$ maximal, \eqref{qfb.12a} automatically holds.
+For $H_i$ submaximal, it holds if $\dim S_i\ge3$, while if $\dim S_i=1$ then it holds trivially since we assume in this case that $\ker \mathfrak{d}_{S_i}$ is trivial.
 Hence, we see that Assumption~\ref{do.1} and Assumption~\ref{do.5e} are fulfilled and Theorem~\ref{do.6} holds. \end{proof}

 This result provides an alternative description to the one of Carron \cite[Théorème~E]{Carron2011b}, where reduced $L^2$-cohomology of a $\QALE$ metric $g_{\QALE}$ is computed in terms of the cohomologies of different complexes of differential forms.
 In fact, when $M\setminus \pa M$ is a crepant resolution of $\bbC^4/\Gamma$ with $\Gamma$ a finite of $\Sp(2)$, one recovers exactly \cite[Théorème~7.14]{Carron2011b} from Corollary~\ref{do.8} as the next corollary shows.